Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 Finally, large waves can cause ships to flip over and sink if they do not have adequate stability measures in place.

 The best way to prevent submerging is to ensure that vessels are properly maintained and operated.
-Hire competent and trained crew members who always adhere to safety regulations.
+Hire competent and trained crew members who always adhere to regulations.

 Taking the appropriate safety measures while at sea may be the difference between life and death for people onboard.